In its best form, leadership is about creating a powerful future that is compelling in the present.

 - A transaction is inside a box; A transformation might need work cross box.

 So an effective leader needs to have both levels and styles of thinking, behaving and acting.
 Becoming a CIO or being given the CIO title requires technical and adaptive skills, just like any other c-level executive.
-It doesn’t mean we should say transactional is bad and transformation is good, in the absolute.
+It doesn’t mean we should say that being transactional is bad and transformation is good, in the absolute.
 Any c-level executives have to carry on a conversation in their discipline AND have discussions with their peers.
 However, the pace of changes in IT would force more CIOs into transformation-oriented roles...creating business value is what is expected from CIOs.
 Further, IT leaders shifting from transactional managers to transformational leaders take thought leadership, transcendent wisdom, and trans-disciplinary skill.
 And, just transactional running the systems is going to shrink with cloud and digital technology, once IT is seen as strategic rather than tactical, IT can be transformational when the opportunity arises and it is appropriate to seize it.
 Until then, the rest of the business will feel that if the transactional CIO is talking, it's because there are problems, not opportunities, and won't want to listen.

 The CIO requires being confident to create and manage changes: It requires a leadership substance of vision & style that more closely matches the action-oriented style of senior executives and also has some of the analytic & synthetic qualities that are commonly associated with successful executives.
 The CIO must adopt the attitudes and styles of strategic leadership (transformational way), and also, must be willing to engage in conversation with his/her staff on some occasions on details (a transactional way) so the staff believes the CIO is not that far away from reality.
 As many organizations are at an inflection point in digital transformation, the transformation-driven, effective CIOs can help to orchestrate such change in organizational structure (vertical), working structure (horizontal) and social structure through the latest digital technology.
-It doesn’s mean transformational CIOs are superior to transactional CIOs in every perspective, and both attributes - transactional and transformative - are needed in a CIO, otherwise, you will either end up with static uncompetitive technology or with completely loose cannon who can throw the organization’s technology into turmoil.
+It doesn’s mean transformational CIOs are superior to transactional CIOs in every perspective, and both attributes - transactional and transformative - are needed in a CIO, otherwise, you will either end up with static uncompetitive technology or with the completely loose cannon who can throw the organization’s technology into turmoil.

 3. Five Attributes of Transformational CIOs